jeduan/corona-offlinequeue/README.md

 the queue receives a function that must return either `true` (for successful processing) or `false/nil` (if the item should be retried)

+Please note that the queue is a singleton.
+Only one instance will be returned

 Enqueueing
 -----